Justlearn

 Around 60% of the vocabulary between these two languages is similar, if not the same.

-That's a great advantage in learning and memorizing the French vocabulary.
+That's a great advantage in learning and memorizing French vocabulary.
 However, you must pay attention to the false friends, the words or phrases that sound similar or the same in both languages but have entirely different meanings.

 Here are some of the false cognates: